 💡 USE CASE #2: You Need Extra Security Features

-If you appreciate the functionality of Office 365, but need more security features, you're going to love Microsoft 365.
+If you appreciate the functionality of Office 365 but need more security features, you'll love the Microsoft 365 security features.

 Data Loss Prevention (DLP)